 One risk that kept some finance and accounting policy teams awake at night was that hedging instruments could get converted in such a way that precluded application of the phase 2 reliefs.
 Rates teams or treasury teams could find themselves tempted by potentially new third party swap counterparties seeking to grow their business by accepting novations of IBOR swaps and offering mirror swap packages to convert IBOR swaps currently provided or cleared by other counterparties.
 A commercially tempting deal may make perfect economic sense for the business.
 But executing could prove damaging to formal IFRS hedge accounting that uses the legacy swap as an IFRS hedging instrument—the arrangement brings about change of counterparty.
 In this regard, phase 2 IFRS 9:BC6.620(d) / IAS 39:BC312(d) contains the warning that the novation of a swap to a new counterparty constitutes the de-recognition of the hedging instrument and termination of hedging.
 Sometimes the most attractive commercial route brings an accounting cost with it.
-This issue highlights the importance of a robust governance that engages stakeholders and participants across the organization.
+This issue highlights the importance of a robust governance that engages stakeholders and participants across the organisation.
 This is key in ensuring transition projects proceed smoothly and without unpleasant IFRS surprises.

 A price of operational elegance?

 While the phase 2 amendments have been very well received, they cannot cater for all circumstances and as such a role for judgment and interpretation will continue.
-This is particularly true for the ongoing emergence of market led proposals designed to optimize the end-to-end efficiency of IBOR reform which sometimes present interpretive challenges for the accounting rules.
+This is particularly true for the ongoing emergence of market led proposals designed to optimise the end-to-end efficiency of IBOR reform which sometimes present interpretive challenges for the accounting rules.

 Buy now, pay later?

 Proposals of some clearing houses provided that the adjustments to swap basis spread arising from converting from (say) LIBOR to SONIA be cash settled upfront rather than built into the future spread of the replacement RFR swap.
 One attraction of this approach is that it increases the generic nature of the SONIA swap thereby easing the way to future compression or other transactions involving the swap population.
 However, while some might say what is the difference between cash settling the spread adjustment now or over time, the phase 2 amendments did not anticipate this development.
 Indeed, some accountants point to IFRS 9:BC6.620(b) / IAS 39:BC312(b) that describe closing out the current swap with a cash settlement and entering into a new swap at market terms.
-Analogizing to those BC paragraphs may suggest this approach does not qualify for the phase 2 reliefs.
+Analogising to those BC paragraphs may suggest this approach does not qualify for the phase 2 reliefs.
 Others may argue that BC6.620(b) / BC312(b) are dealing with a different scenario as the scenario described here is not cash settling the entire derivative.
 As such a cash settlement that represents only a small part of the derivative may still be capable of being considered ‘economically equivalent’ for the purposes of the phase 2 relief.
 Interpretation continues to evolve and serves as a reminder that the IFRS amendments published by the IASB are not a panacea for every transition eventuality.

 Another area of discussion relates to overlay swaps—again provided by certain clearing houses.
 In summary, these overlay swaps are designed to defer the effect of the clearing house conversion from IBOR to RFR where that conversion date occurs before the relevant IBOR’s cessation date.
 This enables the reporting entity to maintain the original derivatives cash flow and risk profile for periods where IBOR is still representative (i.e., the period covered by the final fixing where that extends beyond the cessation date).